jruit215/D237-Java-Frameworks/README.md

 **application.properties**
 - Renamed file where the persistent storage is saved to (line 6-8)

+**Part.java**
+- Added @ValidPartInventory validator class (line 20)

+**validators folder**
+- Created ValidPartInventory.java && PartInventoryValidator
+- These files ensure the inventory is at or between user-set max and min inventory levels

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.